On the existence of Ulanowicz's optimal structural resilience in complex networks: Case analysis: symmetric directed network

-thus leading to the following asymptotic expansions for $x$ and $z$:
+thus leading to the following explicit asymptotic expansions for $x$ and $z$:

 This result is similar to the result when $x=y$, where the quantity $x$ remains tightly constrained to a straight line with slope $-1$ in the double-logarithmic representation.
 The logarithmic correction enters only at subleading order and becomes numerically negligible for moderate values of $N_\mathcal{V}$, accounting for the agreement between theory and numerical solutions observed in Figs.~\ref{Fig_fz_equal_0_y_equal_z}(a-b).
-Hence, when $y=z$, the link weights $x$, $y$, and $z$ that make the network resilience optimal exhibit a power law distribution as $N_\mathcal{V}$ is large.
+Hence, when $y=z$, the link weights $x$, $y$, and $z$ that make the network resilience optimal exhibit an asymptotic scaling as $N_\mathcal{V}$ is large.